-Art 116b, Color.
-3 credits.
-Study of interaction of color.
-Studio experience using the collage process to formulate presentations that range from fundamental problem solving to individually initiated expression.
+Art 116a, Color.
+Study of the interaction of color, ranging from fundamental problem solving to individually initiated expression.
+Students use the collage process for most class assignments.
 Richard Lytle.

-Art 120a or b, Introductory Sculpture.
-3 credits each term.
+Art 120a or b,Introductory Sculpture.
 This course explores the range of what sculpture might be and familiarizes students with current genres and issues in contemporary sculpture.
 Assignments are designed to help students develop a personal way of working alongside, and in response to, the history of contemporary art.
 Attention is paid throughout to understanding and articulating formal structure, both physical and conceptual.
 Group discussion complements the studio work.
 The shops and the studio will be available during class time and during days and evenings throughout the week.
 Enrollment limited to twelve.
 Materials fee: \$75.
-Jennifer Cohen, Joe Scanlan.
+Bonnie Collura, Ulrik Heltoft, and Joe Scanlan.

 Art 132a or b, Introductory Graphic Design.
-3 credits each term.
 A studio introduction to visual communication with an emphasis on the principles of the visual organization of design elements in order to communicate a message to a particular audience.
 The course includes shape, color, and communication; visual hierarchy; word/image relationships and integration; typography; symbol design; and persuasion.
 The aim of the course is to develop a general understanding and a verbal and visual vocabulary to describe, generate, and evaluate basic graphic design objects from a conceptual, visual, and technological point of view.
 Materials fee: \$150.
-Pamela Howland, Henk van Assen.
+Pamela Hovland and Henk van Assen.

-Art 210a or b, Sculpture as Object.
-3 credits each term.
+Art 210a or b,Sculpture as Object.
 This course is designed to give students the skills needed to think with materials.
 The course also introduces concepts of design and form in sculpture.
 A wide range of techniques and materials are introduced, including wood, metal, plaster, clay, paper, plastics, and fabric.
 Students are instructed in the use of wood and metal tools.
 Assignments are connected to specific materials, and the course stresses and explores the process of making work, the myriad ways in which material can take up space, and how this speaks to the history of sculpture.
 Group discussion complements the studio work.
 The shops and the studio will be available during class time and during days and evenings throughout the week.
 Enrollment limited to twelve.
 Materials fee: \$75.
-Faculty.
+Daphne Fitzpatrick.